Chun-Yang/vim-action-ag/README.md

 NOTE: [X] is the cursor
 ```
 var x = Ex[t]ernalFunction()
-// `gagiw` to search the word, '*' is mapped to a shortcut for that.
+// gagiw to search the word, * is mapped to a shortcut for that.

 var y = 'search me'
-// `gai'` to search the words inside single quotes.
+// gagi' to search the words inside single quotes.
 ```